sSharonV/Flare-On-Walkthroughs/2015/CH_1/README.md

-# Flare-On 2015 Challenge 1: Cracking a Password For an Executable
+# Flare-On 2015 Challenge 1 Walkthrough: Cracking a Password For an Executable

 This walkthrough focuses on cracking the password requested by an executable, uncovering how the password is hidden and subsequently decoded.